 The Diverse Sustainability Initiative is a new collaborative programme of work that launched in March 2021 with the vision to transform diversity within the sustainability profession and wider environment sector.
 It is coordinated and managed by several partners and seeks to involve both anyone who works as an environment or sustainability professional, and all professionals regardless of discipline who work within the environment sector.

 The overall goal of the Diverse Sustainability Initiative is to build a profession and sector that, over time, is reflective of modern Britain.
 It will result in a diverse group of people working in and engaging with the environment and sustainability profession and wider NGO movement.
 This is a long-term goal, which could take a generation to resolve as it is a deep-seated problem with a lot of complexity.

 The purpose of the Diverse Sustainability Initiative is to improve diversity through education, connection, and transparency to support current professionals and increase appeal and access for future and potential professionals.
-This journey starts with breaking down barriers for minority ethnic groups before expanding into LGBT, gender, and physical ability.
+This journey starts with breaking down barriers for minority ethnic groups before expanding into other minority or disadvantaged groups.

 Become a partner of the Diverse Sustainability Initiative by making your public commitment to diversity or get in touch to discuss how you can contribute resource to the initiative.
 Perhaps you can contribute further by providing funding for different activity, or by sharing staffing resource to support the coordination of the initiative.

 Three years ago, a Policy Exchange survey identified the environment and sustainability sector as the second least diverse out of 202 professions in the UK.
 This is a statistic that is often quoted, but now organisations are more aware than ever, of the dedication that is required to address this.